sevcsik/sevdev.hu/blog/posts/2017-12-26-discovering-nix-deploying-a-simple-nginx-with-nixops.md

 We can also change the by-UUID devices to by-label while we're at it, to make our configuration more portable.

 We'll need to enable password login for root, so NixOps can log in to deploy.
-This is only needed for the first deployment, until the SSH-keys are properly set up.
-Just add the following to to `configuration.nix `:
+This is only needed for the first deployment until the SSH-keys are properly set up.
+Just add the following to `configuration.nix `:

 ```bash
 networking.firewall.allowedTCPPorts = [ 22 ];